-- First, it should be noted that the observed upper bounds on semantic density are much less than the theoretical upper bounds, as shown in Table 5. - There does appear to be heavy re-use of symbols (or words) in the evolved languages.
+Our simulations verify that there is indeed heavy re-use of symbols (or words) in the evolved languages.
 A symbol is used differently depending on the state of the message board.
-For example, the symbol "1" is used differently when the state of the message board is 1001 versus 0111 in Table 4.
-Thus the evolved languages are compact and are able to represent more concepts than the 2^l possible symbols available to each agent. - This re-use of words is also observed in natural languages.
-It is analogous to contexts.
-For example, in the English language the word
+For example, the symbol "1" is used differently when the state of the message board is 1001 versus 0111 in Table 3.
+Thus the evolved languages are compact and are able to represent more concepts than the 2^l possible symbols available to each agent.
+This re-use of words is also observed in natural languages, where the same word can have different meanings depending on the context in which it is used.